30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-At number 21 on the list, Regent’s online Christian school counseling program offers theoretical and practical training in school counseling from a faith perspective.
+Regent’s online Christian school counseling program offers theoretical and practical training in school counseling from a faith perspective.
 Classes in Christian counseling, group counseling, assessment, and research are built upon coursework specific to school counseling and work with adolescents, teens, and children.
 Advocacy is a major focus of the program, and students are trained and mentored on best practices for helping connect K-12 children, teens, and adolescents with resources in their communities and connect with caregivers.

 Key Highlights: